AdobeDocs/analytics-platform.en/help/analysis-workspace/templates/create-templates.md

    ![Display company templates filters](assets/company-reports-filter.png)

-1. In the templates list, select one or more company templates.

 1. Click the **...** elilpsis icon next to a template to view the available options.

    <!-- Update screenshot -->